-- 5. Start the proxy server from the system command line: ProfileRoot/startServer proxy_server_name. - · To configure dynamic routing, follow these steps: - Configure the core group bridge in the application server cell.
+- To configure dynamic routing, follow these steps: - 1.
+Configure the core group bridge in the application server cell.
 See the topic Configuring communication with a core group that resides on a DMZ Secure Proxy Server for IBM WebSphere Application Server. - 2.
 Export the tunnel template settings to a file.
 From the wsadmin tool, use the exportTunnelTemplate command to export the settings, as in the following example:

+'''

-$\label{lem:lemplate} AdminTask.exportTunnelTemplate('[-tunnelTemplateName \ exportedTunnelTemplate - outputFileName \ tunnelTemplate1.props]')$
+AdminTask.exportTunnelTemplate('[-tunnelTemplateName exportedTunnelTemplate

+-outputFileName tunnelTemplate1.props]')

+'''

-3. Import the tunnel template settings into the DMZ proxy config, as in the following example:
+3. Import the tunnel template settings into the DMZ proxy configuration, as in the following example:

-AdminTask.importTunnelTemplate('[-inputFileName tunnelTemplate1.props -bridgeInterfaceNodeName DMZNode01 -bridge InterfaceServerName DMZProxyServer01]')
+''' AdminTask.importTunnelTemplate('[-inputFileName tunnelTemplate1.props -bridgeInterfaceNodeName DMZNode01 -bridge InterfaceServerName DMZProxyServer01]') '''